 New haircuts or styles are best scheduled 2-3 weeks before your session to allow hair to grow out just a little for a more comfortable, true to you look.

-Make sure your shoes match your choice of clothing: all white tennis shoes with a suit of stiletto heels with a sundress won’t work in photographs
+Make sure your shoes match your choice of clothing: all white tennis shoes with a suit will stand out.

 There is no need to buy new, expensive clothing for your portrait session (unless you want to!).
 Look to your own closet: you probably have a favorite outfit or something that you’ve been holding onto for a special occasion that would be perfect.